dtheofilopoulos/Magnetix/README.md

 # magnetic
 Downloads matching TV Series titles from https://showrss.info/ and automatically queues the torrents to transmission (https://transmissionbt.com/about/).

 I tried to write this python script with the most minimal approach to dependencies.
 There is no need to pip install.
-Just download, change permissions to u+w, add TV series titles in series.db separated by a new line everytime.
+Just download, change permissions to u+w, add TV series titles in series.db, separated by a new line everytime.
 Change settings accordingly to match your setup and run the python script.
 You should be able to collect matching magnet links in torrent.db.
 In order to avoid duplicates, hashes are kept for 24 hours.

 # Transmission Daemon